SECURE THE JOB YOU WANT & EXCEL

 In determining where to start your career, attempt to avoid getting involved in what are fundamentally “bum businesses” and “mission impossibles”.
 There are certain businesses whose inherent characteristics doom most of their industry participants to a mediocre or declining future, regardless of their quality of management or how diligently their employees work.

 Examples of bum businesses include most commodity-driven industries selling mass-market, undifferentiated products or services whose prices are out of anyone’s ability to influence, such as many natural resources and agricultural goods.
-The exception is when any of these products is in a state of chronic scarcity or short supply, e.g., oil and precious minerals.
+The exception is when any of these products is in a state of chronic scarcity or short supply, e.g., rare-earth and precious minerals.
 Other examples are industries plagued by chronic over-capacity, such as airlines and automobile manufacturing.
 The same applies to any high-cost businesses vulnerable to global competition, as are many basic manufacturing companies whose plants are based in Europe or North America.
 Yes, there will always be a few companies in these fields that are highly successful but they are the exception.

 Warren Buffett, one of the world’s all-time most successful investors, rightly said, “When a management with a reputation for brilliance tackles a business with a reputation for bad economics, it is the reputation of the business that always remains intact.”
 He also stated: “In a difficult business, no sooner is one problem solved than another surfaces — never is there just one cockroach in the kitchen.
 Time is the friend of the wonderful business, the enemy of the mediocre.”